Ahmedsaed/MUST-CS/Readme.md

 3- "MOOC Quiz N" : A folder with all the c++ codes required to solve the problems in the Quiz

+4- "Assignment N": A folder with all the c++ codes required to solve the problems in the Assignment

 ## How To Contribute
 1- You can create a pull request: [More Info](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)